What Is an Incorporator or Organizer of a Business?

 An organizer is a person who performs the same functions as an incorporator, only for a Limited Liability Company (LLC).
 In this case, the organizer would:

 While all states require an organizer (someone to sign documents), not all U.S. states require the signature of an organizer. on the Articles of Organization.
-Some states that have an organizer to sign LLC formation documents:
+Some states that require an organizer to sign LLC formation documents include: